A Rookie Anglican Guide to an Anglican Worship Service

 Word and Sacrament

-Our worship service consists of two parts, the Service of the Word, and the Service of the Sacrament.
-These two elements are equally important as the Word of God reveals Jesus and prepares us to receive him in the Sacrament.
+Our worship service consists of two parts, the Service of the Word and the Service of the Sacrament.
+These two elements are equally essential, as the Word of God reveals Jesus and prepares us to receive him in the sacrament of Holy Communion.
 This pattern follows the early Church of the Book of Acts, who “devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers” (Acts 2:42).

 The Service of the Word

-Hearing God’s Word read and proclaimed, praying together, and preparing for Holy Communion.
+Hearing God’s Word read and proclaimed, praying together, and preparing for Holy Communion are the highlights; let’s explain the details of the Service.

 The Procession and Acclamation

 We prepare our hearts for worship in quiet prayer and song.
-The ministers process behind the cross, reverencing the cross because everything we do is under the Cross of Christ.
-The People may also bow the head as the cross passes.
+The ministers process behind the cross, reverencing it because everything we do is under the Cross of Christ.
+The People may also bow their heads as the cross passes.
 We name and bless the object of our worship, the God of the Christian Faith, revealed in Scripture as Father, Son, and Holy Spirit.

 The Collect of the Day and the Collect for Purity

-A ‘Collect’ is a prayer that “collects” the intentions of all the people and sums them up by acknowledging God’s work, asking of him, ending with a doxology of praise.
+A collect is a prayer that “collects” the intentions of all the people and sums them up by acknowledging God’s work, asking of him, and ending with a doxology of praise.
 This collect sets a theme for the day and week.

 The Scripture Lessons

 Holy Scripture is at the heart of our worship and faith.
 We read from a lectionary, a common pattern of Scripture texts.
-This helps us to worship together with other Christians, even though we are in different places.
-St. Paul wrote that we should continue in the public reading the Scriptures.
-(I Timothy 4:13).
+It helps us to worship together with other Christians, even though we are in different places.
+Paul wrote that we should continue to read the Scriptures publicly (1 Timothy 4:13).

 The Holy Gospel

-The gospel is read “among the people” because Christ came into he world to live among us, and so the Gospel is the center of our parish life (See John 1:1-14, and 1 Corinthians 3:11).
+We read the gospel “among the people” because Christ came into the world to live among us; so the Gospel is the center of our parish life (John 1:1-14; 1 Corinthians 3:11).
 The “little” sign of the cross may be used with the thumbnail over the forehead, the lips, and the heart, signifying our prayer that the Gospel would fill our minds, be upon our lips, and in our heart.

 The Sermon

-Everything we learn about our Faith in Christ is embodied.
-It is sacramental, in that there is a means through which every aspect of the cure of our souls is effected.
+Everything we learn about our faith in Christ is embodied.
+Faith is sacramental in that there is a means through which we affect every aspect of the cure of our souls.
 We need to hear a human voice speaking.
-We need that human voice to speak through personal experience and personality.
-We need to hear the Gospel, explained and illustrated, out loud.
-(Romans 10:14).
+We need that human voice to speak through personal experience and personality; we need to listen to the Gospel, explained and illustrated, aloud (Romans 10:14).

 The Creed

-The Apostle Jude taught us that we should “contend for the faith that was once for all delivered to the saints.”
+St. Jude, Jesus’ brother, taught us that we should “contend for the faith that was once for all delivered to the saints.”
 The Nicene Creed was produced by Christians from East and West at a time when the Church was undivided and is an expansion of the earlier Apostles’ Creed.
-By “catholic and apostolic” we mean the faith and order of the early Church and the Faithful throughout history and around the world today.
+By “catholic and apostolic,” we mean the faith and order of the early Church and the Faithful throughout history and around the world today.

 The Prayers of the People

-We pray for those who have departed this life in faith because together with them we await the final Resurrection of our bodies (I Thessalonians 4:17 and 5:10).
+We pray for those who have departed this life in faith because together with them we await the final resurrection of our bodies (1 Thessalonians 4:17, 5:10).
 They rest in him now in peace, and yet cry out “how long, O Lord?”
 (Revelation 6:10).
-As One Body of Christ, we share communion with the faithful on earth and in heaven (I Corinthians 12:12) .
+As one body of Christ, we share Communion with the faithful on earth and in heaven (1 Corinthians 12:12).
 Our prayers remind us of their example of faith and call us to follow it.

 The Confession of Sin and the Absolution

-The absolution, or pronouncement of forgiveness, makes present to us the truth that “there is therefore now no condemnation for those who are in Christ Jesus” (Romans 8:1).
+The absolution, or pronouncement of forgiveness, makes the present to us that:

 The Passing of the Peace